-Border controls have been reinstated for all flights, we advise you to arrive at the airport well in advance of your departure time.
+Border controls have been reinforced for all flights, we advise you to arrive at the airport well in advance of your departure time.
+More information

 All the major participants of air transport mobilise and implement important actions to achieve the objectives set by the Grenelle Environement.